faceyspacey/respond-framework-docs-old/docs/respond-component-patterns.md

 into a thin management layer.
 This isn't ideal, but it is standard hooks usage.
 Below we provide a strategy to avoid it.

-This however suffices since the heavy work within `useMemo` is run only a single time (the 2nd time when the value of `show` has changed).
+Should you choose, this can suffice since the heavy work within `useMemo` is run only a single time (the 2nd time when the value of `show` has changed).

 ## 2) `React.memo` Strategy